Conanbranch/ai4code-transformer-baseline/README.md

 ## To Do (Features)
 - Frequent evaluation
 - Clean up input (remove comments from code, remove markup and other stuff from comments) Remove \r and \n from markup
-- Add Stochastic Weight Averaging (SWA) - Complicated, Final Step Only If Necessary
+- Add Stochastic Weight Averaging (SWA) - Complicated, Final Step Only If Necessary - Some chatter that it doens't help anyway

 ## To Do (Experiments)
 - Do any parents cross over?